BaKietNguyenUq/PatternAnalysis-2025/recognition/s4906172/README.md

 # Siamese network for Classification of ISIC 2020 Data Set (Project 9)

+### Student Name: Ba Kiet Nguyen

+### Student ID: 49061729

 ## Overview

 ### Project Overview

 This project aims to create a classifier based on Siamese network to classify the ISIC 2020 Kaggle Challenge data set (normal and melanoma) having an accuracy of around 0.8 on the test set.

-### Accuracy Metric

 Because the dataset is extremely imbalanced (1.8% melanoma vs 98.2% benign), plain accuracy is misleading, a trivial classifier that always predicts “benign” reaches 98.2% while learning nothing about melanomas

 Therefore we evaluate the model using AUC-ROC, which balances sensitivity (TPR) and specificity (TNR) and considers both classes.

-AUC-ROC is standard for imbalanced medical-imaging tasks and was the official metric for the SIIM-ISIC melanoma challenge that this dataset comes from.
+AUC-ROC is standard for imbalanced medical-imaging tasks.
 Accordingly, our goal is to maximize AUC-ROC on the test set.

 ## Environment Setup